Zapper-fi/protocol/docs/Interpretation/app-token-interpretation/overview.md

 This is done through an expression, which is a mathematical formula that defines how many underlying tokens an app token is redeemable for.
 This can be as simple as inputting `1` for a token that is redeemable for 1 underlying token (a 1:1 redemption ratio), or as complex as a formula that calculates the redemption value based on the state of the contract.
 For example, a Uniswap V2 pair is redeemable for `reserve0 / (10 ^ token0.decimals())` amount of token0 and `reserve1 / (10 ^ token1.decimals())` amount of token1.

 The result of all these components is a set of rules that define how to resolve an app token.
-This information is assembled into a JSON object that is stored in the Zapper database, and is used to calculate the value of app tokens in user wallets.
+This information is assembled into a JSON object that is stored in the Zapper database and is used to calculate the value of app tokens in user wallets.

 ## Example JSON Object of an ATI

 Below is an example JSON object of an App Token Interpreter for a Uniswap V2 factory contract.
-This ATI is used to resolve the underlying tokens of all Uniswap V2 pairs created by the factory, and calculate the redemption value of the app token.
+This ATI is used to resolve the underlying tokens of all Uniswap V2 pairs created by the factory and calculate the redemption value of the app token.

 Factory address: [Etherscan Link](https://etherscan.io/token/0x3a3a65aab0dd2a17e3f1947ba16138cd37d08c04#readContract) Event signature used to populate pool tokens: `event PairCreated(address indexed token0, address indexed token1, address pair, uint256 untitled3)`